CODARcode/PerformanceVisualization/README.md

 ```
 This python script generates `summary.json` which will later be imported to MongoDB.

-* Import json files to MongoDB as collections by running the following bash script.
+* Obtain the trace and profile json files from Chimbuko (https://github.com/CODARcode/Chimbuko).
+Import json files to MongoDB as collections by running the following bash script.
 Users need to modify the setting (number of json files, etc.) in the script:
 ```
 ./import.sh
 ```
 In specific, `summary.json` is imported to `summary` collection, `trace.*.json` is imported to `trace_events` collection, `profile.json` is imported to `counters` and `timers` collections respectively.

+* Obtain the csv files from performance analysis (https://github.com/CODARcode/PerformanceAnalysis).
+Save that to `perfvis/outliers`.

 # Execution
 Software execution: